 The Branson Chamber’s website calls the evening “our chance to stop and reflect on the beauty of the Christmas story that still inspires people today.”

 This is one of two Christmas parades held each season in Branson.
-The annual Most Wonderful Time of Year parade is planned for Nov.
-4 and is being rebroadcast on television states across the region.
+The annual Most Wonderful Time of Year parade earlier this season will be rebroadcast on television stations across the region.